tacettinkustu/laravel-image-resize-api/README.md

     ```bash composer install ```
 * Copy .env.example into .env file
 * Adjust DB_* parameters.
-* If you want to use Mysql database, make sure you have mysql server up and running.
+* If you want to use Mysql database, make sure that you have mysql server up and running.
 * Run
     ```bash php artisan migrate ```